Wide-Angle-Team/.github/profile/README.md

 ## Repo organizations

-There are essentially two types of repos: projects and packages.
-Projects don't end with '.jl' while julia packages do.
-The only exceptions are `WATCosmologyJuliaLib` which contains a collection of julia packages, and `WATCosmologyJuliaRegistry` which registers the packages for easy installation.
+There are essentially two types of repos: Projects and Packages.

+Projects don't end with '.jl', while julia packages do (with some exceptions like `WATCosmologyJuliaLib` and `WATCosmologyJuliaRegistry`).

 ### Packages
-Julia packages end in `.jl`, they get registered in the `WATCosmologyJuliaRegistry` as a Julia registry so that it is convenient to use in projects.
-A Julia registry is similar to a conda channel.
-The most up-to-date documentation how to use the registry is in [LogNormalSimulations](https://github.com/Wide-Angle-Team/LogNormalSimulations).
+- All repos for Julia packages end in `.jl`.

-`WATCosmologyJuliaLib` is a repo that contains several packages.
+- `WATCosmologyJuliaLib`: A repo that contains several packages.
 Each subdirectory is its own Julia package.
 We combine them in one repo so as not to pollute the github organization.
-They individually registered in the `WATCosmologyJuliaRegistry`.
+- `WATCosmologyJuliaRegistry`: It registers the julia packages for easy installation as a Julia registry, so that it is convenient to use in projects.
+A Julia registry is similar to a conda channel.

+The most up-to-date documentation on how to use the registry is in [LogNormalSimulations](https://github.com/Wide-Angle-Team/LogNormalSimulations).

-SFB code: Estimator code lives in `SphericalFourierBesselDecompositions-dev` (this doesn't end in .jl yet since it's dev mode) and the public version in [SphericalFourierBesselDecompositions.jl](https://github.com/hsgg/SphericalFourierBesselDecompositions.jl), the theory code lives in `WATCosmologyJuliaLib/SFBPsiPhiModels`.
+SFB code: The estimator code lives in `SphericalFourierBesselDecompositions-dev` (this doesn't end in .jl yet since it's dev mode) and the public version in [SphericalFourierBesselDecompositions.jl](https://github.com/hsgg/SphericalFourierBesselDecompositions.jl), the theory code lives in `WATCosmologyJuliaLib/SFBPsiPhiModels`.

 ### Projects
+Repos that don't end with '.jl' are usually individual project repos.
 These repos bring together several packages to run code and make plots for papers.

 The most important one is `LogNormalSimulations` that connects the `LogNormalGalaxies.jl` code with the `MeasurePowerSpectra.jl` code, and it is used to run a bunch of such simulations.

-## Entry Points

-### Log-normal simulations + estimators

-If you want to generate log-normal simulations and apply a power spectrum (or potentially a bispectrum estimator) to it, read this section.

-The code is written in julia, available here: [LogNormalSimulations](https://github.com/Wide-Angle-Team/LogNormalSimulations).
-The README should be fairly self-explanatory, but may very well be incomplete (See sample yaml files for configuration files and available settings).
-It mainly makes use of two packages: [LogNormalGalaxies.jl](https://github.com/Wide-Angle-Team/LogNormalGalaxies.jl) and [MeasurePowerSpectra.jl](https://github.com/Wide-Angle-Team/MeasurePowerSpectra.jl).
-They are both in the Wide-Angle-Team organization on github.
-You should not need to interact directly with them, only with LogNormalSimulations.